-Android 4.3 found to contain control center for app permissions, Photo Sphere improvementsAlex Wagner - Deputy Managing Editor, News Desk
+Android 4.3 found to contain control center for app permissions, Photo Sphere improvementsAlex Wagner - Editorial Director of News and Content

 When Google first unveiled Android 4.3 earlier this week, the company highlighted some of the big new features that the updated version of Jelly Bean is bringing with it, like support for restricted profiles and Bluetooth Smart devices.
 Of course, there are plenty of other goodies tucked away inside 4.3 that didn't get called out on stage.
 Now that the 4.3 update has begun rolling out, folks have started to dig into it to find out what else Google has packed into its new flavor of Jelly Bean.

 One of the big new features of Android 4.3 is "App Ops."
 This new feature, discovered by Android Police, is actually hidden away because it's not quite ready for everyday use just yet.
 It can be accessed by using apps that can load up activities, such as Nova Launcher, or by a dedicated app that one user has uploaded to Google Play.